Publications

 2023

-Jang, J., K. Lee*, and T. K. Kim*.
+Jang, Junbong, Kwonmoo Lee, and Tae-Kyun Kim.
 2023.
-“Unsupervised Contour Tracking of Live Cells by Mechanical and Cycle Consistency Losses”.
-IEEE, CVF Conference on Computer Vision and Pattern Recognition (CVPR) (*Co-Corresponding Authors).
+“Unsupervised Contour Tracking of Live Cells by Mechanical and Cycle Consistency Losses.”.
+Proceedings.
+IEEE Computer Society Conference on Computer Vision and Pattern Recognition 2023: 227-36. https://doi.org/10.1109/cvpr52729.2023.00030 (co-last authors: TK and KL).

 Analyzing the dynamic changes of cellular morphology is important for understanding the various functions and characteristics of live cells, including stem cells and metastatic cancer cells.
 To this end, we need to track all points on the highly deformable cellular contour in every frame of live cell video.
 Local shapes and textures on the contour are not evident, and their motions are complex, often with expansion and contraction of local contour features.
 The prior arts for optical flow or deep point set tracking are unsuited due to the fluidity of cells, and previous deep contour tracking does not consider point correspondence.
 We propose the first deep learning-based tracking of cellular (or more generally viscoelastic materials) contours with point correspondence by fusing dense representation between two contours with cross attention.
 Since it is impractical to manually label dense tracking points on the contour, unsupervised learning comprised of the mechanical and cyclical consistency losses is proposed to train our contour tracker.
 The mechanical loss forcing the points to move perpendicular to the contour effectively helps out.
 For quantitative evaluation, we labeled sparse tracking points along the contour of live cells from two live cell datasets taken with phase contrast and confocal fluorescence microscopes.
 Our contour tracker quantitatively outperforms compared methods and produces qualitatively more favorable results.
-Our code and data are publicly available at this https URL Project page: https://junbongjang.github.io/projects/contour-tracking/index.html
+Our code and data are publicly available at https://github.com/JunbongJang/contour-tracking/.

 2022

 Jang, J., C. Hallinan, and K. Lee.
 2022.
-“Protocol for live cell image segmentation to profile cellular morphodynamics using MARS-Net”.
+“Protocol for Live Cell Image Segmentation to Profile Cellular Morphodynamics Using MARS-Net”.
 STAR Protocols 3: 101469.

 Quantitative studies of cellular morphodynamics rely on accurate cell segmentation in live cell images.
 However, fluorescence and phase contrast imaging hinder accurate edge localization.
 To address this challenge, we developed MARS-Net, a deep learning model integrating ImageNet-pretrained VGG19 encoder and U-Net decoder trained on the datasets from multiple types of microscopy images.
 Here, we provide the protocol for installing MARS-Net, labeling images, training MARS-Net for edge localization, evaluating the trained models’ performance, and performing the quantitative profiling of cellular morphodynamics.